Cray-HPE/docs-csm/operations/255-FIRMWARE-ACTION-SERVICE-FAS.md

 # FIRMWARE ACTION SERVICE (FAS) | User Procedures

-TODO Revised this topic to fit into update_firmware_with_fas.md

 ## Prerequisites
 The Cray command line interface (CLI) tool is initialized and configured on the system.
 Refer to "Configure the Cray Command Line Interface (CLI)" in the _HPE Cray EX System Administration Guide 1.5 S-8001_.